ninelore/ninelore.github.io/content/about/index.md

 ---

 Many know me as ninelore, but my real name is Ingo.
-This is my personal Blog, and you should treat everything you read in my blog posts as opinions if not stated otherwise.
+This is my personal Blog, and you should treat everything that you read in my blog posts as opinions if not stated otherwise.

 ### Childhood
 Born in the German State of Hesse, I got my first PC with the age of five, and my first contact with Linux with seven years.